 The Pulitzer Prize has a fascinating and storied history.
-I am excited to read through each winner of the Pulitzer Prize for the Novel.
+I am excited to read through each winner for the Novel category (called the award for “Fiction” since 1948).
 The Prize was initially established through a provision in Mr. Joseph Pulitzer’s estate.
-In his will, he left $250,000 to Columbia University for the award, along with a total of $2,000,000 to establish a journalism school.
+In his will, he left $250,000 to Columbia University for the awards, as part of a total of $2,000,000 to establish a journalism school.
+The $250,000 gift (or 1/4 of his estate gift to Columbia) was to be “applied to prizes or scholarships for the encouragement of public service, public morals, American literature, and the advancement of education.”
 Mr. Pulitzer died in 1911.

-Who was Joseph Pulitzer?
+Who Is Joseph Pulitzer?

-He was born Pulitzer Josef (as was common for a name in Hungary) to a Hungarian-Jewish family.
+Mr. Pulitzer was born “Pulitzer Josef” (as was common for a name in Hungary) to a Hungarian-Jewish family.
 His father was a wealthy man.
 When Joseph was 17 he moved to Boston and a became a soldier in the American Civil War.
-After the war, he briefly worked in the whaling industry.
-He worked a number of odd jobs from New York to St. Louis.
-He was swindled into paying a transportation fare for good paying jobs on a Louisiana sugar plantation, and upset about the situation, he wrote an article and published it in a local paper.
-Then, he worked on the railroad before studying law.
-In 1867 he renounced his Austro-Hungarian citizenship and became an American citizen.
+After the war, he briefly worked in the whaling industry and was employed in a number of odd jobs from New York to St. Louis in his early life.
+In one case, Pulitzer was swindled into paying a transportation fare with the promise of well-paying jobs on a Louisiana sugar plantation.
+Upset about the situation, he wrote an article and published it in a local paper.
+He also worked on the railroad before deciding to study law.
+In 1867, he renounced his Austro-Hungarian citizenship and became an American citizen.
 Eventually, he landed a job as a reporter and he excelled.
-He rose in the newspaper business and was also nominated to run (successfully) for office by the Republican party.
-However, eventually he became disillusioned with the corruption of the Republican party and switched to the Democrats.
+Mr. Pulitzer gradually rose in the newspaper business.
+He was also successfully nominated for political office by the Republican Party.
+However, eventually he became disillusioned with the corruption of the Republican Party and he switched to the Democratic Party.

-In 1878 he bought two newspaper companies and merged them into one as the St. Louis Post-Dispatch.
-By 1883, he was a wealthy man and purchased the New York World, a failing paper, for $346,000.
+In 1878, he bought two newspaper companies and merged them into one as the St. Louis Post-Dispatch.
+By 1883, he was now a wealthy man and purchased the New York World, a failing paper, for $346,000.
 He emphasized sensationalism and scandal in its pages, a strategy which turned around the paper’s sales.
-Under his ownership it became the largest paper in the country, and was the chief rival of Hearst’s paper, the New York Journal.
+Under his ownership it became the largest paper in the country, even becoming the chief rival of Hearst’s newspaper, the New York Journal.
 In 1884, he served in the U.S House of Representatives, but quit his term midway to focus on the demands of his newspaper business.
-Eventually the World declined and closed in 1931, long after after Pulitzer’s death.
+Eventually, the World declined and closed in 1931, long after after Pulitzer’s death.

 In his later years, Pulitzer struggled with depression, blindness, and acute noise sensitivity.
 On a boat trip to one of his homes in Georgia, Pulitzer stopped in Charleston.
 While his German secretary read aloud to him about King Louis XI of France, he muttered “Softly, quite softly” and passed away.
 He died in 1911 at the age of 64.

 Mr. Pulitzer’s will was deliberately created to be flexible, leaving open the possibility of revising the administration of the Pulitzer awards as needed.
 Thus, the ‘Plan of the Award’ has been revised frequently and the number of awards has grown to 21.
 Since 1975, the Board of the Pulitzer Prize has made all Prize decisions; prior to this point, the Pulitzer Board’s recommendations were ratified by a majority vote of the trustees of Columbia University.
-The formal announcement of the prizes, made each April, says that awards are made by the president of Columbia University on the recommendation of the Pulitzer Prize board.
+The formal announcement of the prizes, made each April, states that awards are made by the President of Columbia University on the recommendation of the Pulitzer Prize board.
 Today, the Pulitzer Board is composed of a variety of university professors, newspaper editors, and journalists, as well as others.
 The Board elects its own group to a maximum term of three years.